 Update Coverage at Business Growth Milestones

 Michigan's one-employee threshold triggers mandatory workers' disability compensation from your first hire, earlier than most states.
 Your first work truck requires commercial auto insurance.
 Larger contracts demand $1 million per occurrence and $2 million aggregate limits.
-Review your business insurance costs before hitting growth triggers, like adding employees, buying vehicles and landing bigger contracts, not after gaps expose you.
+Review your business insurance coverage before hitting growth triggers, like adding employees, buying vehicles and landing bigger contracts, not after gaps expose you.

 Best Business Liability Insurance Michigan: Bottom Line

-The Hartford leads Michigan small business insurance for affordability at $79 monthly, while NEXT ranks first for customer service and second for coverage breadth.
+The Hartford leads Michigan small business insurance for affordability at $79 monthly, while ERGO NEXT ranks first for customer service and second for coverage breadth.
 Compare quotes across general liability, workers' comp and BOP from both carriers, assess your risks and stack discounts to find coverage that protects your operation at the right price.

 Business Insurance Michigan: FAQ